 Everyone is back at the table now, and the reasons that led to the walkout no longer matter.
 What matters now is that Landrieu gets to make the appointment.
 He is expected to decide this week, possibly as early as Tuesday.

 Head stands by her recommendation of urban planner Errol George, who would give the council a third African-American member.
 Some, particularly in the black community, have concerns about George, however, starting with whether he is domiciled in District B. He ran for political office several years ago in eastern New Orleans and was registered to vote there until just a few weeks ago.

 In all other respects, George is as qualified as any of the others being mentioned.
 That's not to say questions about his domicile disqualify him; he may well be domiciled in District B. However, if there's a legal challenge to his appointment, the courts will have to resolve that issue.
 That will take time — and potentially call into question lots of issues on which he would be voting as an interim council member (including the budget).
-In light of all the other controversies swirling about the council, Landrieu may decide that it's not worth the risk.
+In light of all the other controversies swirling about the council, Landrieu may decide that it's not worth

 It should be noted that George has worked in all of Landrieu's campaigns, so it's doubtful the mayor has personal or political misgivings about him.

 Meanwhile, lots of other names have been mentioned.
 I'm not going to list them here because I will surely leave someone out.
 Suffice it to say the mayor is getting plenty of suggestions.
 The list includes former elected officials, attorneys, business people — you name it.
 That speaks well of District B. It is home to many who qualify for public service.